-A gantry will carry the fuel forwarding and return lines to the OCGT from the secondary fuel storage area and from the fuel offloading area and will comprise a ground level and 6m tall frames, totalling approximately 150m long and 2m wide.
+A gantry will carry the fuel forwarding and return lines to the OCGT from the secondary fuel storage area and from the fuel offloading area and will comprise a ground level and 6m tall frames.

 The overhead gantry layout will not impede vehicle access within the site.
 The frame will be fabricated from carbon steel with either a galvanised or painted corrosion protection coating.